Live Dealer Roulette

 French Roulette has bets which are hard to peg, if you’re used to the traditional categories used in American and European Roulette.
 If you look at the roulette wheel, though, the French bets make a lot more sense.
 These bets partition part of the wheel and provide players with a chance to wager on those combinations.

 Full Maximum Bet

-Cheaters have learned ways to beat the casino at roulette and can be used when playing live dealer roulette, but these are not recommended.
+Cheaters have learned ways to beat the casino and these can be used when playing live roulette.
+OUSC does not recommend it.
 The fact we know of these forms of cheating is an indication that the scam artists were caught.
 As they say, the best cheaters never get caught.
 For entertainment purposes, I’ll detail the strategies used by roulette cheats.

 Some people claim that mechanical roulette wheels are biased.
 Due to an imbalance, these wheels produce certain winning numbers more often.
 By tracking the long term results, this imbalance can be spotted and exploited.
 Wheel trackers claim the bias might be big enough to make roulette into a positive expectation game.

 Wheel tracking sounds less viable than it might once have been.
 These days, casinos have a lot of mechanical and electronic means to discover and fix imbalances.
 No one tracks results better than the casino, which would fix an imbalance fairly quickly.
 The Wizard of Odds does not discount biases but says they probably would be more likely in Europe.
 In an online casino, wheel tracking is impossible.